benchristel/refactoring-workshop/cli-client/README.md

   language or operating system to make this story easier to implement, what would it be?
 What other problems might that change cause?
+- The suggestions in the implementation notes are flawed.
+Why?
+How can you compensate?
+- How easy will it be for developers who use your library to test code that calls it?
+- How confident are you that your code is correct?
+What could you change to increase that confidence?
+- Describe two tradeoffs that you made while choosing a course of implementation.